raspberrypilearning/rpi-uds/en/step_2.md

         print(ultrasonic.distance)
     ```

+--- /task ---

+--- task ---

-+ The value should get smaller the closer your hand is to the sensor.
+The value should get smaller the closer your hand is to the sensor.
 Press **Stop** to exit the loop.

+--- /task ---

 ### Ranges

 As well as being able to see the distance value, you can also get the sensor to do things when the object is in or out of a certain range.

+--- task ---

-+ Use a loop to print different messages when the sensor is in range or out of range:
+Use a loop to print different messages when the sensor is in range or out of range:

     ```python
     while True: